 Lincolnshire is understandably known as ‘Bomber County’.
 Airfields once littered this part of the world, and many have now gone, returned to agriculture, used for housing developments or industrial sites.
 The names of those who served there linger in street names, Spitfire Way, Lancaster Ave etc. In some respects, it brings me closer to my father’s experiences as he was based in this county at the end of his service.
-He talks fondly of Lincoln and stations such as RAF Manby.
-His memory, a little jaded now, hangs on to snippets of events in his life.
+He talked fondly of Lincoln and stations such as RAF Manby.
+His memory, a little jaded as he came toward the end of his life.

-So our trip around the area included places both old and new.
-It will include an active airfield, two former airfields and two museums.
-A busy day out but a remarkable one.
+So our first trip around the area included places both old and new.
+It will include an active airfield, three former airfields and three museums.
+A busy couple of days out but remarkable ones.
 Driving north through the Lincolnshire Fens, we head toward RAF Coningsby, one of the few active fighter airfields left.

 As an active airfield I won’t dwell to ,much on Coningsby, its large open expanse with excellent viewing facilities located in a number of places around it, it is nestled on the edge of the village where extensive RAF housing can be seen.
 The designated viewing area is at the end of the runway and offers a great opportunity for photos and plane spotting.
 There seems to be a hardened crew of enthusiast permanently perched here with enormous telephoto lenses.
 A short distance toward the village finds the BBMF museum with its well stocked shop, super little museum and of course tours through the hanger of the famous BBMF.